Call Today! Free Immediate Response (818) 781-1570

 Defending Domestic Violence Charges in Los Angeles

-Our Los Angeles criminal defense law firm has experience defending client's accused of a wide range of domestic violence charges.
+Our Los Angeles criminal defense law firm has experience defending clients accused of a wide range of domestic violence charges.

 Many different parties can initiate a law enforcement response.
-Often the alleged victim will call 911, though we have had many cases in which the person eventually accused of committing domestic violence was also the individual who summoned the police.
+Often, the alleged victim will call 911, though we have had many cases in which the person eventually accused of committing domestic violence was also the individual who summoned the police.

+For this reason, law enforcement and prosecuting agencies rely on objective evidence to corroborate the claims made against our clients.
 If the alleged victim claims they were struck in a certain part of the body, there should be bruising or red marks.
 If they claim property was destroyed, there should be evidence of that at the scene.

 When accusations cannot be corroborated by objective, independent evidence, we have a significant opportunity for a successful pre-filing intervention.
+This early intervention is not just a proactive step towards resolving the issue, but also a reassurance that swift action can be taken to address the situation.

-The Victim Can't Drop the Charges
+Victim Can't Drop the Charges

-It's a common myth the alleged victim can simply drop the charges after they called the police and you were arrested.
+It's a common myth that the alleged victim can simply drop the charges after they called the police and you were arrested.
 In fact, they can't.
 In Los Angeles County, you can be arrested and prosecuted for domestic violence charges even if the victim doesn't want you arrested.

 The prosecutor assigned to the case is the only one who can drop charges.
 The alleged victim is considered a witness in a government prosecution.

-Pre-Filing Intervention on Domestic Violence Cases
+Pre-Filing Intervention

 Pre-filing intervention is the process of advocating with law enforcement and prosecuting agencies to have a case dropped.
 In domestic violence cases, there are often uncooperative alleged victims and significant motivations to exaggerate or outright falsify criminal accusations.

-An effective presentation of the issues of proof as well as significant mitigating factors about:
+An effective presentation of the issues of proof, as well as significant mitigating factors about:

-• our client's background and character can often result in charges being dropped before court,
+• Our client's background and character can often result in charges being dropped before court,

-• reduced from felonies to misdemeanors, or
+• Reduced from felonies to misdemeanors, or

-• handled informally through the office hearing process.
+• Handled informally through the office hearing process.

 Immediate intervention after a police report or arrest is made is the best strategy to avoid the expense and risk of a formal court filing.
 Even if formal charges have been brought, effective representation is key to achieving the best outcome.

-In our experience, presentation of mitigation early in the process can help secure no-jail settlements and reduced offenses.
+In our experience, presenting mitigation early in the process can help secure no-jail settlements and reduce offenses.

 Real Domestic Violence Case Result

-Felony Domestic Violence Case Result
+Felony Case Result

 The alleged victim had visible marks on her body consistent with her claim that she was choked and struck numerous times.
 Our client was a student with a promising future who had no prior history of criminal conduct.
 However, based on the substantial physical evidence in the case, felony charges were initially filed in Superior Court.
 Our law firm was retained for court representation.

-By focusing on the mitigating factors in the case, especially our client's previously clean record, and presenting a compelling case for an early disposition, client avoided a lifetime as a convicted felon as well as significant time in custody.
+By focusing on the mitigating factors in the case, especially our client's previously clean record, and presenting a compelling case for an early disposition, the client avoided a lifetime as a convicted felon as well as significant time in custody.

 Common Domestic Violence Charges